robinboncoeur/Art/docs/writing/2DE-1stEd.md

 "Here, let me."

-She spun me around—lips pursed, eyes sharp.
+She spun me around — lips pursed, eyes sharp.

 "Yep.
 That's the one, Charlotte.
 That's you."

 "But how am I going to get into it on my own?"

 "There's a trick to it.
-But yes—that really works."
+But yes — that really works."

 I pinched the material.
 It felt like the good repair jobs Mum used to give me: proper fabric, not rubbish.
 Then I looked at the price and felt my stomach sag.